foliant-docs/foliantcontrib.dslstructurizr/README.md

 ## Installation

 > This section is for reference.
-The Gibberish preprocessor is currently not available in PyPi.
+The Structurizr DSL preprocessor is currently not available in PyPi.

 ```bash
 $ pip install foliantcontrib.dslstructurizr